sjoerdvanBommel/threeveloper/README.md

 # Threeveloper

-Hey everyone, I hope you succeeded in creating your first react-three-fiber app!
-Here you will find the source code of the YouTube video `Create your own 3D website using react-three-fiber, React, TypeScript, Vite and TailwindCSS`.

-The source code for each videos is seperated into it's own branch.
-The link to the branch is added to the description of that video.
+Hey everyone, this branch was used to animate the FOV and position in the video `React Three Fiber & Three.js Camera's Explained`.
+Feel free to check out the source code.
+Uncomment the `AnimatedPos` component and comment the `AnimatedFov` component in `App.tsx` to see the animated position.